Healthy Homes Assessment Elderslea

 Insulation Elderslea

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Elderslea Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+See the full details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection